 “Serotonin syndrome” happens when serotonin levels in the brain become too high.
 Other medications which affect serotonin levels can increase the risk.
 These medications may include cough remedies, herbal supplements, and migraine treatments.

+Serotonin syndrome from Lexapro is more likely to occur with high doses.
 Symptoms of serotonin syndrome should be reported to a doctor immediately and may include:

 - Sudden or unexpected high fever